Mask (Dream song): Music video

 The music video for "Mask" was directed by Phyre Studios, a group of 18 teenage animators, and released on June 8, 2021.
-In the CGI Pixar-inspired video, Dream is seen walking through his school, talking to his dad, playing games with his friends and throwing away his "normal pills".
+In the Pixar-inspired CGI video, Dream is seen walking through his school, talking to his dad, playing games with his friends and throwing away his "normal pills".
 The video also features cameos of fellow YouTubers GeorgeNotFound and Sapnap.
 The video was deliberately made in a non-Minecraft style, as Dream thought "it would be cringe" if it was that way.
 The production of the video lasted from March 16 to June 6, 2021.
 The animation's production was rushed, with Dream giving the animators vague cues that left them confused.
 The time constraints meant that models for other characters, such as Dream's dad and other Minecraft YouTubers were scrapped, and many technical errors and mistakes were left in the animation.
 The music video missed its scheduled deadline of April 23, 2021, due to problems with rendering.
 Lighting issues subsequently delayed the release of the song as well.

 Upon release, the music video received negative reactions from viewers, many of whom commented on the poor quality of the designs and its technical mistakes.
 The song's reception led to the creation of several remixes and YouTube Poops of the song and its video.
 Dream came under controversy because of the music video's poor quality, along with accusations that he had underpaid his animators.
 In response, Dream said on Reddit that while he did rush the animators initially, when the April 23 deadline was missed, he decided to let them take their time and finish it "as soon as [they] can", and that he had paid both Phyre and the animators over three times the amount they had asked for.
 Phyre Studios has since had mixed opinions on the video's response, with the head animator Phyre stating "It was interesting to see all the hate, I'm not used to it, [but] It is what it is, some people were very harsh or toxic."
 The animator also stated that they would "work with Dream again".
 Brady J. Harty, who worked on Dream's character model, felt differently about the backlash.
 "Seeing the viral attention that tweets got making fun of our work was really disappointing.
 It was exhausting dealing with the backlash."

 The music video was taken down from YouTube in late August 2021 at 15 million views.